 Can you even blame the architect?
 Is architecture today anything more than make-up for real estate projects?

-But looking at the predicted Ravel Plaza, what we see mostly is an empty, nicely decorated shell.
+But looking at the predicted Valley, what we see mostly is an empty, nicely decorated shell.
 It is not only a visual misrepresentation of a future reality; the accompanying text is a sales pitch filled with hollow marketing terms including ‘unique’, ‘distinctive’, ‘innovative’, ‘sustainable’, and, ‘high quality’.
 It doesn’t include any of the features by which we can properly evaluate the building.
-You could argue that they are no more than vehicles for investment, both the rendering and the future Ravel Plaza.
+You could argue that they are no more than vehicles for investment, both the rendering and the future Valley.

 Why question architecture, right?

 This is architecture reduced to cosmetics.
 Renderings hide the ugly sides of architecture and urban development, and the media buy it.
 But Valley will not turn out to be this ecstatic building.
 What’s worse is that images like these daze design writers and numb the discussion we should be having about architecture.

 Most of the media covering architecture do little more than unthinkingly republish the spectacular imagery and empty PR texts provided by developers and architects.
 Naturally, it also happened with this MVRDV image and OVG text, on websites including Dezeen, Designboom, ArchDaily and several more (and in Dutch newspapers).

 And why would they be critical?
 Their existence relies on clicks and traffic, they make the most money when they are the first to publish the most sensational content.
 But while they pretend to cover the news, architectural media, and the press in general, are developer’s and architect’s PR channels.